pyx-project/pyx/manual/text.rst

 PyX does not apply any limitations on the text submitted by the user.
 Instead the text is directly passed to TeX.
-This has the implication, that the text to be typeset should  come from a trusted source or some security measures should have been applied already.
+This has the implication, that the text to be typeset should come from a trusted source or some special security measures should be applied (see :ref:`chroot`).
 PyX just adds a light and transparent wrapper using basic TeX functionality for later identification and output extraction.
 This procedure enables full access to all TeX features and makes PyX on the other hand dependent on the error handling provided by TeX.
 However, a detailed and immediate control of the TeX output allows PyX to report problems back to the user as they occur.

 While we only talked about TeX so far (and will continue to do so in the rest of this section), it is important to note that the coupling is not limited to